RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     **On Windows 10**: From your Windows desktop, click **Start \> Visual Studio 2022**.

-    **On Windows 11**: Click the **Start** button in the Task Bar.
+    **On Windows 11**: Click **Start** in the Task Bar.
 Use the search field in the Start menu to find and start **Visual Studio 2022**.

-    If this is the first time you have started Visual Studio on your machine, you are prompted to specify default environment settings.
+    If this is the first time you have started Visual Studio on your system, you are prompted to specify default environment settings.
 Set **Development Settings** to **General**.

 2. You then see the Visual Studio start screen - click **Continue without code**:

-The windows you see open in Visual Studio and their layout depend on whether you have used the IDE before and on the edition of Visual Studio that you might have installed on your machine.
+The windows you see open in Visual Studio and their layout depend on whether you have used the IDE before and on the edition of Visual Studio that you have installed.
 You can move, resize and minimize windows which is why they may not look exactly like described here.
 ![](images/6534d4dbc16deb9b9458c08eec09a619.png)

 You can see: